 It is important to keep your vinyl clean at all times.
 Some substances can stain the vinyl if you leave them on for even a short period.
 Remove any contaminant and clean the area immediately.
-DO NOT use Formula 409[®] Cleaner or any silicone based products.
 Some household cleaners, powdered abrasives, steel wool, industrial cleaners, dry cleaning fluids and lacquer solvents can damage and discolor.
-DO NOT use these types of cleaners.
+Failure to care for your vinyl properly, or use of improper cleaners may damage the vinyl and void your warranty.